Tue 21 Apr-30 Jun (10 wks) | 6.30-8.30pm | 18+

 About the tutor

 Simon Sylvester’s debut novel, The Visitors, was published by Quercus Books in 2014 and went on to win the Guardian Not The Booker prize.
 He writes everything from poems to pub quizzes.
 His short stories have been published in magazines and journals including Dark Mountain, Gutter, New Writing Scotland and many others.
-His short screenplays have been supported by The Pitch and Film Hub North, and his short horror Maggie has won awards worldwide.
-Simon is also a practised performer of his work, having won short story slams, headlined spoken word nights and read at various festivals including Kendal Calling.
+His screenplays have been supported by The Pitch and Film Hub North, and made into the multi-award-winning short horror Maggie.
+Simon is also a practiced performer of his work, having won short story slams, headlined spoken word nights and read at various festivals including Kendal Calling.

 See all Creative Learning courses here.